-In 1997 demands in favour of turning the camp into a memorial space grew, especially after the citizen collective “To the living memory of the camp of Rivesaltes” filed an official request asking for the preservation of the camp.
+In 1997 demands in favor of turning the camp into a memorial space grew, especially after the citizen collective “To the living memory of the camp of Rivesaltes” filed an official request asking for the preservation of the camp.
 Three years later, the General Council of the Eastern Pyrenees bought from the French government a part of the military land where the group of barracks once stood in order to create de Memorial of Camp of Rivesaltes.
-The project, supported since then essentially by regional and departmental institutions, started this way a long period of development aimed at opening in 2015 a reference centre on the history of the internments in France.
+The project, supported since then essentially by regional and departmental institutions, started this way a long period of development aimed at the opening in 2015 a reference center on the history of the internments in France.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.